swo/carnivores/README.md

 ### Classifying shapes

 - Singletons and doubletons are specified just by size.
-- 3-hexes all have unique [moments of inertia](https://en.wikipedia.org/wiki/Moment_of_inertia) (about their center of mass perpendicular to the plane of the board).
+- 3- and 4-hexes all have unique [moments of inertia](https://en.wikipedia.org/wiki/Moment_of_inertia) (about their center of mass perpendicular to the plane of the board).
-- Almost all 4-hexes have unique moments of inertia.
-The long wave and long bar have the same moment, but their [inertial tensors](https://en.wikipedia.org/wiki/Moment_of_inertia#The_inertia_tensor) have different eigenvalues.

 ## To do

 - Migrate to a module and separate code
 - Implement periodic boundary conditions?
-- Re-implement with 3 stones
 - Use more stones (10-20, but requiring that there are no 5-shapes)
 - Simulate interacting stones
 - General: how do player choice and "ease" of creation interact?